In this post I'll go over what Sound-Proofing is, what Acoustic Treatment is, and how to get the best possible results when recording.

 Auralex is one of many companies that produce sound-proofing and acoustic treatment products.
 They also have a very nice PDF that explains these concepts in depth, here's a link.

-Various forums and websites also provide guidance for the DIYers out there - the John Sayer's forum is a good place to start.
+Various forums and websites also provide guidance for the DIYers out there.

 There are products for those on a budget or who do not have the luxury of a good space to record in, or those who record on the move in difference spaces in different places.